-Can help clients who are unsure and haven’t committed to stopping their use of alcohol or drugs.
-It can help patients more fully engage in treatment and improve their results.
+An approach to clients who haven’t committed to stopping their use of alcohol or drugs, helping them to more fully engage in treatment and improve their results.
 (Reference)

 Acceptance and Commitment Therapy (ACT)

-Uses mindfulness and other tools to help clients address depression, anxiety and other emotional conditions that challenge recovery efforts.
+A practice that teaches mindfulness and other skills that help clients address depression, anxiety and other emotional conditions that challenge recovery efforts.
 (Reference)

 HIV/Aids, TB, and hepatitis

-Provides education and connection to treatment for residents who have contracted these illnesses through intravenous drug use, homelessness with unprotected sex, or other activities.
+Education and connection to treatment for residents who have contracted these illnesses.

-A higher percentage of individuals with substance abuse disorders also have gambling addictions.
-Uncontrolled gambling can lead to financial, family, emotional and employment challenges, which can create the kind of pressure that may trigger relapse.
+Assistance in addressing uncontrolled gambling that can lead to financial, family, emotional and employment challenges, creating the kind of pressure that may trigger a relapse.